Zoo Miami: Asia

 Carlita, a white tiger, was an icon of the zoo for nearly two decades.

 The zoo's orangutan exhibit once housed Nonja, a female Sumatran orangutan that was relocated from a Dutch zoo to Zoo Miami.
 She was widely believed to be the oldest living specimen of her species, until her death in 2007.
 Another notable resident was Carlita, a 21-year-old female white Bengal tiger, who resided in the zoo's tiger enclosure from 1994 until her death in 2013.
-Their last African lion, Kwame died on September 5, 2025.

 The Asian exhibit is home to two Asian elephants: an elderly female named Nellie and a young male named Ongard.
 Dalip (a bull born on June 8, 1966, in Kerela), arrived at the old Crandon Park Zoo on Key Biscayne as a young calf in August 1967, along with his mate Seetna and he is the father to Spike (born on July 2, 1981, in Zoo Miami and he is Dalip's only surviving offspring) who currently lives in the Smithsonian National Zoo in Washington.
 Seetena and Dalip were separated due to the damage caused by Hurricane Andrew in 1992.
 Both were separated during the storm, Seetna moved to Two Tails Ranch (Patricia Zerbini) and stayed there for breeding purposes but died of labor issues in 1996 while Dalip returned to Zoo Miami in 1995 where he remained until his death in 2022.

-The American Banker's Family Aviary, Wings of Asia is also located here.
+The American Banker's Family Aviary, Wings of Asia, is also located here.
 The aviary features 300 rare birds of 70 species in a temperate mixed forest, and it highlights the evolutionary connection of birds to dinosaurs.
 At 54000 sqft, it is the largest open-air Asian aviary in the Western Hemisphere.
 The Children's Zoo hosts animals that can be approached to a close distance by guests.
 Guests can view meerkats, a petting zoo, an exhibit that displays small species of reptiles, amphibians and insects, butterfly gardens, a carousel dedicated to individual animal species, and a dromedary camel paddock.